The LAPACK Interface

 Computes the Schur factorization

-If is real, the matrix of Schur vectors is orthogonal, and is a real upper quasi-triangular matrix with 1 by 1 or 2 by 2 diagonal blocks.
-The 2 by 2 blocks correspond to complex conjugate pairs of eigenvalues of .
-If is complex, the matrix of Schur vectors is unitary, and is a complex upper triangular matrix with the eigenvalues of on the diagonal.
+is a real upper quasi-triangular matrix with 1 by 1 or 2 by 2 diagonal blocks.
+The 2 by 2 blocks correspond to complex conjugate pairs of eigenvalues of

 The optional argument